Anne F. Sutton

 Anne Frances Sutton (3 November 1942 – 18 June 2022) was a British historian.

-Biography
+Life and career

+Anne Frances Sutton was born in Ripley, Surrey on 3 November 1942.

-Sutton was a trustee of the Richard III and Yorkist History Trust since its foundation in 1985.
+She was a trustee of the Richard III and Yorkist History Trust since its foundation in 1985.
 Her research focussed on medieval English history, especially Richard III and medieval women.
 She was elected as a Fellow of the Society of Antiquaries of London in 1984.
 She was also a Fellow of the Royal Historical Society.
 From 1979 until her death she was the editor of The Ricardian, the academic journal of the Richard III Society.
 After graduating from St Hugh's College, Oxford, where she earned her bachelor's degree, she was a professional actress.

+Sutton died from cancer at a nursing home in Hawstead, Suffolk, on 18 June 2022, aged 79.